 McCarter Theatre Center for the Performing Arts

 91 University Place, Princeton, 609-258-2787.
 Sept.-May season of internationally known artists in music, jazz, cabaret, dance, theater, world and special events.
 Extensive education programs include student matinees, touring shows, theater classes, summer camps, group backstage tours, in-school programs and professional development.
 Discount subscriptions for ages 35 and under.
-See Theater listings for additional events.
+See Theatre listings for additional family events.